Wake up calls: A.C. police take an earlier patrol down the Boardwalk

 “We’re used to it.
-If you’re a tourist you wouldn't be used to it.
-You wouldn’t know,” Riis, of Linwood, said.
+If you’re a tourist, you wouldn’t be used to it.
+You wouldn’t know,” said Riis, of Linwood.

-“You’d be like, 'This is disgusting,'” Lang, of Egg Harbor Township, said.
+“You’d be like, ‘This is disgusting,’” said Lang, of Egg Harbor Township.

 “I don’t know if we feel unsafe.
 I don’t know if that’s the word.
 Just annoyed more than anything.
 It could be so much better,” Riis said.